 - to detect conformational changes in protein or nucleic acid that might result from changes in pH, salt concentration, ionic strength, added solvents or mutations in native protein,

 - to assess the thermal or chemical stability by following molecule unfolding,

 - to analyze macromolecule-ligand interactions.

-The availability in Instruct of the most advanced instruments for Multi Angle Dynamic Light Scattering (MALS) combined quasi-elastic light scattering (QELS) detectors allows the user to carry out a detailed biophysical characterization of biomolecules in solution.
+The availability in Instruct of the most advanced instruments for Multi Angle Dynamic Light Scattering (MALS) combined quasi-elastic light scattering (QELS) detectors allows the user to carry out a detailed biophysical characterisation of biomolecules in solution.
 The measure of the intensity of laser light, scattered at different angles by macromolecules passing through the flow cell and the analysis of the autocorrelation function of the laser light fluctuations allow the calculation of: the concentration of the biomolecules in solution, the molecular weight, the radius of gyration (rg), the translational diffusion coefficient (Dt) and the related hydrodynamic radius (rh).
 The technique is extremely sensitive and provides information on the shape and aggregation state of the biomolecules in solution.